FloweyTheFlower420/bukkit-on-forge/README.md

 ## Why did I make it?
 There are no modern bukkit API support on forge.
 This also doesn't use hacky coremodding, and uses all modern forge methods to implement things.

+Also, please ignore the annotation processor, that's to ensure some methods exist.